 Sněžka Mountain is the highest point in the Czech Republic, measuring over 1,600 meters above sea and one of its most prominent natural landmarks.

-There are various hiking trails for climbing the summit varying in difficulties.
+There are various hiking trails for climbing the summit varying in difficulty.
 The green and yellow trails start from a Czech town, Pec pod Sniezku, and take about 3.5 hours.
 For those that want to get to the summit faster, there is a cable car from Pes pod Sniezku all the way to the top.

 At the top of Sněžka, there is the iconic round building of the meteorological observatory, a chapel, and a café where you can buy a hot drink and a snack.
 The summit is famous for being very windy, and you can enjoy spectacular panoramic views stretching over both neighboring countries.

 Pin in for later